-If, in the case of a negative decision, the grievant is not satisfied with the committee's opinion, the grievant may, within two (2) days of receipt of the decision, appeal in writing to the College President who, within five (5) days of receipt of the appeal, shall chair a three member Grievance Committee, serving as a second PCA grievance committee, which shall, within five (5) days after its formation, review the relevant documents and render a written decision to the grievant.
-The College President shall schedule a one hour thirty minute time block to meet with the grievant and any witnesses the grievant may wish to testify which will be immediately followed by a one hour thirty minute time block to meet with the respondent and any witnesses the respondent may wish to have testify.
+If, in the case of a negative decision, the grievant is not satisfied with the committee's opinion, the grievant may, within two days of receipt of the decision, appeal in writing to the College President who, within five days of receipt of the appeal, shall chair a three-member Grievance Committee, serving as a second PCA grievance committee, which shall, within five days after its formation, review the relevant documents and render a written decision to the grievant.
+The College President shall schedule a 90-minute time block to meet with the grievant and any witnesses the grievant may wish to have testify which will be immediately followed by a 90-minute time block to meet with the respondent and any witnesses the respondent may wish to have testify.
 Only the committee, the grievant, and his or her witnesses may be in the room during the first time block.
-Only the committee, the respondent, and his or her witnesses may be in the room during the second time block.
-If either the grievant or respondent has individuals in the session not included as just described, the College President shall ask the individuals to leave the room.
+Only the committee, the respondent has individuals in the session not included as just described, the College President shall ask the individuals to leave the room.

 In addition to the College President, the committee will consist of the President of the Board of Trustees and the College Vice President responsible for supervising the grievant, unless said Vice President is directly involved in the grievance.
-It the Vice President for Academic Services is directly involved in the grievance, the Vice President for Student Services will serve, while if the Vice President for Student Services is directly involved in the grievance, the Vice President for Administrative Services/Chief Financial Officer will serve, and if the Vice President for Administrative Services/Chief Financial Officer is directly involved in the grievance, the Vice President for Academic Services will serve.
-(However, if the college President is directly involved in the grievance, the grievant may, within five (5) days of receipt of the decision, appeal in writing to the President of the Board of Trustees.
-The President and Vice President of the Board of Trustees, serving as the second grievance committee, shall schedule a one hour thirty minute time block to meet with the grievant and any witnesses the grievant may wish to have testify which will be immediately followed by a one hour thirty minute time block to meet with the respondent and any witnesses the respondent may wish to have testify.
+If the Vice President for Academic Services is directly involved in the grievance, the Vice President for Student Services will serve; if the Vice President for Student Services is directly involved in the grievance, the Vice President for Administrative Services/Chief Financial Officer will serve; if the Vice President for Administrative Services/Chief Financial Officer is directly involved in the grievance, the Vice President for Communications and External Affairs will serve; and if the Vice President for Communications and External Affairs is directly involved in the grievance, the Vice President for Academic Services will serve.
+However, if the College President is directly involved in the grievance, the grievance, the grievant may, within five days of receipt of the decision, appeal in writing to the President of the Board of Trustees.

+The President and Vice President of the Board of Trustees, serving as the second grievance committee, shall schedule a 90-minute time block to meet with the grievant and any witnesses the grievant may wish to have testify which will be immediately followed by a 90-minute time block to meet with the respondent and any witnesses the respondent may wish to have testify.
 Only the committee, the grievant, and his or her witnesses may be in the room during the first time block.
 Only the committee, the respondent, and his or her witnesses may be in the room during the second time block.
 If either the grievant or respondent has individuals in the session not included as just described, the President of the Board of Trustees shall ask the individuals to leave the room.
-Within three (3) days, the second PCA Grievance Committee shall write a response to the grievant, either (1) agreeing that the identified issues contract, rule, or policy, have been violated advising the grievant that the identified issues contract, rule, or policy was not violated and that no valid grievance exists.
+Within three days, the second PCA Grievance Committee shall write a response to the grievant, either agreeing that the identified contract, policy or procedure has been violated or advising the grievant that the identified policy or procedure has not been violated and that no valid grievance exists.